Counseling Edge is the sister company of Edge Coaching.

 There are amazing seasoned clinicians who are highly competent with dealing with specific mental health concerns who you may find best meet your personal needs.
 But there are also many new clinicians with an associate designation who are wonderfully qualified professionals offering services often at a lower price.
 Do your homework and then pick someone that you connect with and trust for a successful counseling experience.

-Take the time to look at where you are heading.
+Take the time to look where you’re headed.

-Our wellness workshops are offered seasonally at Mystic Ridge Farm.
-Workshops focus on giving participants a toolbox of skills to help them be more successful in life.
+Our one day wellness workshops are offered seasonally at Mystic Ridge Farm.
+Workshops focus on personal growth with a variety of rotating topics.